cashbit/brain-predict/README.md

 ### Example

+How to predict sales per year quarter.

 ```
 var predict = require("brain-predict") ;

 var config = {
+	// how many steps use to calculate meanerror
 	checkSteps : 16,
+	// how many steps to predict
 	predictionSteps : 8,
+	// how many steps use for eache pattern
 	step : 4,
+	// input data
 	serie : [
 		1198,2093,3274,1156,
 		1232,2112,3398,1285,